 Parking, Internet access and room service are the top culprits.
-Do your research: hotels with free parking do exist and there’s a movement to include WiFe as well, and not just in the lobby.
-As for room service, it’s definitely going to cost more than going down to the hotel restaurant or, better yet, crossing the street to the local diner.
-When you do order room service, double check the bill for fees.
-Avoid over tipping if they already include a “service charge,” which is usually code for a 15 to 18% gratuity.
-Don’t forget about the sneaky pleasures of the minibar and pack your own snacks and common medications to avoid a $7 Milky Way.
+Do your research: hotels with free parking do exist, and many include free Wi-Fi, not just in the lobby.
+As for room service, it will cost more than going to the hotel restaurant (unless you’re in an all-inclusive) or crossing the street to the local diner.
+When you do order room service, double-check the bill for fees.
+Avoid over-tipping if they already include a “service charge,” which is usually code for a 15 to 18% gratuity.
+Don’t forget about the sneaky pleasures of the minibar, and pack your own snacks and common medications to avoid a $7 Milky Way.

-Selective about your seat?
 So-called “premium” seats now command a few on most airlines: coveted windows, aisles and the first few rows behind first class, for example.
 “Low cost” airlines charge period, the “better” the seat, the higher the price.

 If you want early boarding and are not a platinum, gold or otherwise elite member of a credit card or frequent flyer group, you’re going to have to pay (small children help, too).
-Express boarding can cost around $12 per flight—some people like the practically guaranteed overhead bin space, but if you don’t really need it, save yourself the cash.
+Express boarding or “early bird check-in” can cost $25 per flight or more—some people like the practically guaranteed overhead bin space, but if you don’t really need it, save yourself the cash.

 Many airlines now offer free inflight entertainment, but the signal is limited to what they want to show you.
 Should you prefer, want or need WiFi, consider paying for it before you board through gogo air, which has contracts with major carriers—you could save yourself some bucks.
 Need WiFi connections at the airport?
 Check out the local Starbucks: many times, you’ll get a WiFi code for the price of a cup of coffee.
 You can also subscribe to Boingo, which has several plans, including hourly, pay-as-you-go, monthly and global, plus they can find hotspots for you just about anywhere.